magz-dev/gym-project/README.md

 ### Code

-* MDBootstrap, Bootstrap 4.3- Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+* MDBootstrap, Bootstrap 4.3 - Bootstrap Library used throughout the project to add style and make site responsive using the Bootstrap Grid System.
 * Learning content

 ### Content